 Since this success, the bank has continued to share all of their job postings with EmployIndy and has hired two more referrals in the past year.
 We are proud to partner with companies like The National Bank of Indianapolis to grow their talent pipeline as well as positively impact the Indianapolis workforce.

 Posted on May 11th, 2018 in Success Story

 In 2012, Deandre Lander was a senior in high school who was invested in taking next steps in his career as he participated in Indianapolis’ J. Everett Light Career Center, where he earned his welding certification.
 However, for personal reasons, he did not end up graduating from high school.
 This certification got him a job, but because of his authority issues, it only lasted for six months.
-After that, Deandre worked in food retail until Fall of 2015, when he was arrested for joining in with the wrong crowd.
+After that, Deandre worked in food retail until Fall of 2015, when he was arrested for being a part the wrong crowd.

 As a first-time offender, he was given the opportunity to be released on work release after two years.
 This is when he came into contact with James Conway, a case manager for Keys to Work.
 When the two met, James immediately saw potential in the young man and enrolled him in WIOA (Workforce Innovation and Opportunity Act), a bill designed to help job seekers gain employment, education, training, and services to succeed in the workforce.
 Because of Deandre’s age, he also qualified to be part of YES (Youth Employment Services) programs, which work with young adults to prepare them for the workforce and help them discover their next steps.